Alan Hirschfield: Career

 The Begelman embezzlement and its aftermath were the subject of the best-selling 1982 non-fiction book Indecent Exposure by David McClintick.

 In 1992, he opposed his friend, attorney Gerry Spence's decision to defend Randy Weaver on charges following the Ruby Ridge siege.

 Personal life and death

 In 1962, Hirschfield married Berte Schindelheim; they had three children: Scott Hirschfield; Marc Hirschfield; and Laura Hirschfield.
 Hirschfield died from natural causes at his home in Wilson, Wyoming, on January 15, 2015, at the age of 79.

+Hirschfield was also a prolific collector of Native American art.
+The collection includes items from a variety of tribes and cultures from the Plains and Plateau regions as well as from the Northwest and Southwest.
+The 2012 publication, Living with American Indian Art: The Hirschfield Collection, provides an in depth examination of the collection and its history.